By ·Updated July 2026

 What Maine Coffee Looks Like Today

-Maine's roastery scene is small and a little undercounted — there's more out there than the six in our directory, and we'll keep adding as the onboarding pipeline catches up.
-But what these six show is the shape: small operations covering a long, thin state, from the Old Port at the southern end up through Camden and the Acadia gateway.
+Maine's roastery scene is small but deeper than a first glance suggests — 37 independent roasters in the directory now.
+What they show is the shape: small operations covering a long, thin state, from the Old Port at the southern end up through Camden and the Acadia gateway, then inland to the Kennebec Valley, the western mountains, and the North Woods.
 There isn't a dense urban cluster the way Portland Oregon or Boston have.
 There are individual rooms in individual towns, run by people who decided the town should have a roastery, and built one.

 That's a different kind of coffee culture than what the bigger New England states produce.
 It's geographic — a roaster in a town that needs one, ships across the country, and serves the people who actually live there year-round.